jaredhoyt/cakephp-wizard/README.md

 ## Documentation

-Detailed documentation, including usage examples, can be found in the [GitHub wiki](http://github.com/jaredhoyt/cakephp-wizard/wiki)
+Detailed documentation, including usage examples, can be found in the [GitHub wiki](http://github.com/jaredhoyt/cakephp-wizard/wiki).

 ## Reporting issues

-If you have an issues with this plugin, please open a ticket on lighthouse http://jaredhoyt.lighthouseapp.com/projects/60073-cakephp-wizard
+If you have an issues with this plugin, please open a ticket on [Lighthouse](http://jaredhoyt.lighthouseapp.com/projects/60073-cakephp-wizard).